deepmodeling/tbplas/doc/source/tutorial/prim_cell/model_complex.rst

-:func:`.reshape_prim_cell` reshapes the primitive cell to new lattice vectors. :func:`.extend_prim_cell` replicates the primitive cell along :math:`a`, :math:`b`, and :math:`c`` directions. :func:`apply_pbc` is a method of the :class:`PrimitiveCell` class, and makes a periodic primitive cell non-periodic by removing hopping terms to neighbouring cells along given directions.
+:func:`.reshape_prim_cell` reshapes the primitive cell to new lattice vectors. :func:`.extend_prim_cell` replicates the primitive cell along :math:`a`, :math:`b`, and :math:`c`` directions. :func:`apply_pbc` is a method of the :class:`.PrimitiveCell` class, and makes a periodic primitive cell non-periodic by removing hopping terms to neighbouring cells along given directions.
 We will show the usage of these functions by constructing graphene nano-ribbon with armchair and zigzag edges from the primitive cell.

-:func:`remove_orbitals` and :func:`remove_hopping` are also methods of the :class:`PrimitiveCell` class, and remove an orbital or hopping term from the primitive cell, respectively.
+:func:`remove_orbitals` and :func:`remove_hopping` are also methods of the :class:`.PrimitiveCell` class, and remove an orbital or hopping term from the primitive cell, respectively.
 Dangling orbitals and hopping terms may remain in the cell after the removal, and can be trimmed with the :func:`trim` method.
 We will show the usage of these functions by constructing a large graphene cell with vacancies.